^

 Dosing and administration

-Rinsing hair with plantain broth
+Rinsing hair with plantain decoction

 Application for children

-Use Plantain hair during pregnancy
+Use plantain for hair during pregnancy

 Contraindications

-Side effects Plantain hair
+Side effects plantain for hair

 Attention!

-To simplify the perception of information, this instruction for use of the drug "Plantain for hair: medicinal properties and benefits" translated and presented in a special form on the basis of the official instructions for medical use of the drug.
+To simplify the perception of information, this instruction for use of the drug "Plantain for hair: therapeutic properties and benefits" translated and presented in a special form on the basis of the official instructions for medical use of the drug.
 Before use read the annotation that came directly to medicines.

 Description provided for informational purposes and is not a guide to self-healing.
 The need for this drug, the purpose of the treatment regimen, methods and dose of the drug is determined solely by the attending physician.
 Self-medication is dangerous for your health.